 While dogs are often treated as property pursuant to the law, dog owners understand that they are much more than property and are integral members of our family.
 If your dog is impounded or charged as a dangerous dog, it is vital to get counsel who practices in this area to allow for the best possible outcome for getting your dog released and not euthanized.
 Some alternative options for impoundment may also be explored such as negotiating a release or a transfer to a different facility such as a veterinarian’s office or dog training and boarding facility to keep your dog alive and litigate your case appropriately.

-For more information on Dog Bite Cases In The State Of Colorado, a free 30 minute consultation is your next best step.
-Get the information and legal answers you are seeking by calling (720) 943-6606 today.
+For more information on Dog Bite Cases In The State Of Colorado, an initial consultation is your next best step.
+Get the information and legal answers you are seeking by calling (720) 588-3385 today.

 Call Now For Consultation